 Part 3 Immigrant Petition for Alien Worker I-140

 The department needs data on the person for whom you are filing.
-Item 1 in Part 3 requests gives a name of the individual for whom you wish to register for.
-It will want the family name as in last name and the given name as in first name.
-Fill in the middle name if you wish.
-It does not affect the outcome.
+Item 1 in Part 3 requests gives a name of the individual for whom you wish to register for, including the given name and the family name.

 Again, a mailing address will be needed just like before with the same information.
 It would behoove you for document EB1A or EB-2 NIW that the item 2 of Part 3 match the address in Part 1 of the document.

 Information for Part 3 continues with other information:

 - City, town, or village, and state or province of birth